European rock pipit: Taxonomy and systematics

 The family Motacillidae consists of the wagtails, pipits and longclaws.
 The largest of these groups is the pipits in the genus Anthus, which are typically brown-plumaged terrestrial insectivores.
-Their similar appearances have led to taxonomic problems; the water pipit and the buff-bellied pipit were considered subspecies of the European rock pipit until they were separated by the British Ornithologists' Union in 1998.
+Their similar appearances have led to taxonomic problems; the European rock pipit and the buff-bellied pipit were considered subspecies of the water pipit until they were separated by the British Ornithologists' Union in 1998.
 The European rock pipit is closely related to the meadow, red-throated and rosy pipits as well as its former subspecies.

 The first formal description naming this species was by English naturalist George Montagu in 1798.
 It had previously been described in 1766 by Thomas Pennant, in the first edition of British Zoology, although he did not distinguish it from the common titlark (meadow pipit).
 It was first shown to be different from that species by John Walcott in the 1789 edition of his Synopsis of British Birds, in which he called it the sea lark.
-John Latham was the first to give the European rock pipit a scientific name, Alauda obscura in 1790, but the specimen he examined had been misidentified as to the species and was in fact a dusky lark.
-In the same year, Montagu, whom Latham had consulted about the bird, discovered the European rock pipit on the coast of South Wales, where it was known to some fishermen in the region as the "rock lark".
-He adopted that name for the species and gave it the scientific name Alauda petrosus.
+John Latham was the first to give the European rock pipit a scientific name, Alauda obscura in 1790, but his name was an invalid homonym, the same name being used a year earlier by Gmelin for a different bird from Sardinia.
+In the same year, Montagu, whom Latham had consulted about the bird, found European rock pipits on the coast of South Wales, where it was known to some fishermen in the region as the "rock lark".
+He adopted that name for the species and gave it the scientific name Alauda petrosa.

 The scientific name of the European rock pipit is from Latin.
 Anthus is the name given by Pliny the Elder to a small bird of grasslands, and the specific petrosus means "rocky", from petrus, "rock".

-There are three recognised subspecies of the European rock pipit:
+There are two recognised subspecies of the European rock pipit: